Fractional Ownership – Answers To Frequently Asked Questions

 I strongly recommend that individual fractional ownership re-sales be allowed, subject to restrictions intended to protect the group from incompatible or unqualified buyers.
 These protections may include rights of first refusal (the right of one or more of the existing co-owners to purchase the seller’s interest at market price) and rights of rejection (the right of the other co-owners to reject a proposed buyer if they can articulate a reasonable basis for rejection).

-Should Fractional Vacation Home Co-Owners Be Able To Force A Sale Of The Entire Vacation Home?
+Should Fractional Vacation Home Co-Owners Be Able to Force a Sale of the Entire Property?

 As I mention above, it is critical to recognize that the lives of each of the co-owners will change in ways they do not expect, and there must be a way for fractional owners to leave the group.
 Allowing co-owners to sell individual shares is one way to make leaving possible, but selling shared property interests may be difficult or impossible due to market conditions, bad group dynamics, the condition of the shared property, or other unpredictable factors.
 So even if individual fractional interest sales are permitted, it makes sense to create a realistic, guaranteed exit strategy.
 Typically, this means picking a time in the future when it will become possible for any of the co-owners to insist that the others either buy them out based on fair market value, or sell the entire shared property.